Review: Barbatus, by A. Drew

 Published by: Roberta Franklin

-I’m an author of romantic fiction, born in Germany and living in Wales and Greece.
-I’ve worked as a journalist, as social hostess on a cruise ship, as an insurance agent, as a translator and teacher… I love books, movies, computer games, history – and I feel at home everywhere around the world!
+I’m an author of romantic fiction, born in Germany and living in Holyhead in lovely Wales.
+I've worked as a journalist, as social hostess on a cruise ship, as an insurance agent, as a translator and teacher, and now as a book indexer.
+I love books, movies, computer games, history - and most of all spending time with my wonderful husband Ian!

 Categories Uncategorized3 Comments